 Publishing your business book, holding the book in your hands, seeing it listed for sale on the internet; even before you began writing, you probably imagined yourself as the proud author of a new book.

-But how do you go from a manuscript—a stack of printed pages or a computer file containing your story—to a finished book?
+But how do you go from a manuscript to a finished book?
+From a stack of pages or a computer file to something you can hold in your hands or read online?

-There are two main options: traditional publishing through a publisher, or self-publishing, a do-it-yourself approach that has become very popular during the past decade or so.
+There are two main options.
+The first is traditional publishing through a publisher.
+The second is self-publishing, a do-it-yourself approach that has become very popular during the past decade or so.

 Whichever approach you choose, be sure to read all contracts carefully.
 Publishing a book is a business endeavor, and should be treated as such.
 And be sure to dedicate all the effort necessary to write a great business book before moving into the publishing state.